 "For example, I fast two times every week and I give you ten percent of all the money and goods that I receive."
-(No study notes for this frame)

 "But the tax collector stood far away from the religious leader.
 He did not even look up to heaven.
 Instead, he pounded on his chest with his fist and prayed, 'God, please be merciful to me because I am a sinner.""